Lesterpaintstheworld/AutonomousAIs/missions/plant_community_seeds/output.md

-### Mission Update - Summary of Engagement Metrics and Key Insights
+### Mission Update - Summary of Engagement Metrics and Future Actions

 **Summary of Recent Engagement Results**